 And after Xi declared that “state media must have the party as their surname” (CPCNEWS 2016), various state news agencies immediately pledged their allegiance to Xi, upholding whatever he had envisioned for conducting propaganda work (Zhuang 2016).
 Therefore, it is reasonable to believe that both the top-down instruction and the bottom-up compliance could ensure the state media’s faithful execution of Xi’s command to direct and customize internal and external propaganda.

 The second reason that justifies China’s coverage of the protests in Hong Kong being a good option for studying the variations in propaganda targeting different audience groups is the technical feasibility of comparing propaganda on Weibo and Twitter.
 A decade of operation of the Great Firewall of China (GFW) has effectively dichotomized China’s cybersphere, which consequently renders separately observing China’s internal and external propaganda relatively easy and straightforward.
 The primary function of the GFW is essentially to create a de facto virtual enclave within the world’s cybersphere by blocking mainland citizens from accessing information that the Communist Party of China finds objectionable (Clayton, et al., 2006).
 Due to the high restriction of cross-GFW mobility, a fait accompli resulted from the operation of the GFW is that the traits and behaviors of users inside and outside the GFW are greatly different.
 Take Weibo and Twitter as an example.
 Research has found a significant difference between the user behaviors on the two most representative microblogging platforms inside and outside the GFW.
 Some findings include Weibo users being less likely to embed hashtags and URLs in their posts but have a stronger tendency to publish positive messages than Twitter users (Gao, et al., 2012).
 With these differences in mind, propagandists who straddle the GFW must tailor their content and services to the entirely different target audience groups inside and outside the GFW to maximize the efficiency and effectiveness of the communication.
-In the case of Weibo and Twitter, this feature hence allows me to directly interpret the content posted by China’s state media on the two platforms as propaganda that respectively target the domestic and international audience.
+In the case of Weibo and Twitter, this feature hence allows me to directly interpret the content posted by China’s state media on the two platforms as propaganda that respectively targets the domestic and international audience.

 Last but not least, the CCP’s perception of the nature of the Hong Kong protest should theoretically incentivize China’s propagandists to differentiate and customize their propaganda that targets different audiences both at home and abroad.
 As discussed earlier before, authoritarian rulers are often more wary of mass protests than their democratic counterparts since these protests in the authoritarian setting more often serve as an indication of the masses wanting regime change.
 For communist regimes, the concern about mass protests is particularly acute since the idea of western democracies maneuvering citizens in communist countries to overthrow the regimes has been haunting them for decades.